serenity-js/serenity-js/documentation/serenity-js.org/docs/web-testing/page-element-query-language.md

 - **[`PageElements`](/api/web/class/PageElements)** - models a **collection of web elements**,
 - **[`By`](/api/web/class/By)** - represents **portable locators** used by your browser to identify web elements of interest.

 In this section, you'll learn how to use them together to find the exact elements your tests need to interact with.

+For information on how to debug PEQL expressions, see the [debugging guide](/handbook/design/debugging/#inspecting-page-element-html).

 ## Working with individual page elements